marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Driving Records Public In Maryland?

 Yes, the Maryland Public Information Act permits individuals who demonstrate legitimate interest and provide the requirements to obtain driving records.
 The Motor Vehicle Administration (MVA) is the natural custodian of driving records.
 The record details the traffic offenses, reported accidents, license suspensions, revocations, and convictions of an individual named.
-However, under the Driver Privacy Protection Act, the MVA will redact sensitive or private information like social security numbers, medical evaluation records, and credit card information when issuing the record to requesters.
+However, under the Driver Privacy Protection Act, the MVA may redact sensitive or private information like social security numbers, medical evaluation records, and credit card information when issuing the record to requesters.
 Generally, the following requesters may access driving records from the MVA:

 • Individual named on the record.